-February 11, 2006 - Doctors remove approximately 20 inches of intestine after a lack of blood flow had caused his the area to become gangrenous.
+February 11, 2006 - Doctors remove approximately 20 inches of intestine after a lack of blood flow had caused the area to become gangrenous.
 Sharon remains comatose and in critical but stable condition.

-April 11, 2006 - The Israeli Cabinet declares Sharon permanently incapacitated, formally ending his term as prime minister.
+April 11, 2006 - The Israeli cabinet declares Sharon permanently incapacitated, formally ending his term as prime minister.

-May 28, 2006 - Is transferred from Hadassah Hospital to a long term care facility, Tel HaShomer Hospital in Tel Aviv.
+May 28, 2006 - Is transferred from Hadassah Hospital to a long-term care facility, Tel HaShomer Hospital in Tel Aviv.